iterative/dvc.org/content/docs/command-reference/repro.md

 ```

 Now, using the `--downstream` option with `dvc repro` results in the execution
-only of the target stage, and following ones (none in these case):
+only of the target stage, and following ones (none in this case):

 ```dvc
 $ dvc repro --downstream count